eliovr/visualgng/README.md

 The `display` method will display the visual elements as an output of the current notebook paragraph, and return a VisualGNG object.
 By default, VisualGNG assumes that all columns in the dataset will be used in training.

 ### Parameters
-A few options are available before deploying (calling `display`) VisualGNG:
+A few options are available before deploying (calling `display`):
-- `setInputCols(columns: Array[String])`: defines which columns to be used during training.
+- `setInputCols(columns: Array[String])`: defines which columns to be used for training.
-- `setLabelCol(column: String)`: sets a given column as a label.
-This means that the column is ignored during training.
-It takes a string with the name of the column/attribute.
+- `setLabelCol(column: String)`: sets a given column as a label, which means that the column is ignored in training.
 The values in the column can be of type Int, Double or String.
 - `setIdCol(column: String)`: Similar to `setLabelCol`.
 If `setInputCols` is given, then all other columns, expect this one, will be used for training.
-The method takes a string with the column/attribute name.
 The values in the column can be of any type.
-- `setScale`: takes a boolean.
+- `setScale(scale: Boolean)`: takes a boolean.
 Defines whether the training attributes should be scaled to a unit standard deviation or not.

 ### VisualGNG object